Troika (European group): European Central Bank

-Critics of the Troika
+Criticism

 The consequences of the decisions taken by the European Troika resulted in many critics both within the European institutions and at national levels.
 The European Parliament was excluded from negotiations and therefore decided to establish a special committee of inquiry led by the Austrian centre-right MEP Othmar Karas in order to analyse the level of the Troika's accountability.
 According to the findings of the committee, the Troika's members had highly asymmetric distribution of responsibilities.
 In addition, differing mandates together with varying negotiation and decision-making structures only led to more divisions and made it difficult to find a common approach.
 The British MEP Sharon Bowles observed that the response to the crisis lacked transparency and even credibility.
 In fact, the Troika had questionable legal basis at all because it was established as an emergency solution.
 German politician Norbert Lammert stated that in his view it was incorrect to discuss the lack of democratic legitimacy of the Troika since the adjustment programmes had been approved by the parliaments of Ireland, Portugal, Cyprus and Greece; however, the parliaments did not know the implications when they approved the programmes.

 The Troika interventions generated long-lasting political damage not only for the European Union but also for the member states themselves.
 Many European citizens claimed that the budget cuts resulted in the EZ's longest recession since the creation of the Euro single currency in 1999.
 During that period, the efficiency of the Troika was another cause of concern but the ECB president Jean-Claude Trichet tried to reassure people and highlighted the fact that "if nothing had been done for Greece, the impact of the crisis would have been undeniably worse for this country".
 As it turned out, the Troika underestimated the impact of austerity policies on economic growth.